federicadigiaimo/federicadigiaimo/README.md

 ## Hello World!
-I'm a Master's student in Computer Engineering at the University of Bologna, and I am passionate about game design. 🎮✨
+I'm a Master's graduate in Computer Engineering at the University of Bologna and I am passionate about game design. 🎮✨

 ### 🛠️ Programming languages
 <p>